-Estate planning deals with the transfer of a person’s estate at the time of death.
-An “estate” consists of all property owned at death before it is distributed by will, trust, or by state law.
+We’re Here To Help; Understanding Estate Planning – Estate planning focuses on transferring a person’s estate at the time of their death.
+An “estate” consists of all property owned at death before it’s distribution by a will, trust, or state law.